Mohamed Abu al-Qasim al-Zwai

 Mohamed Abu al-Qasim al-Zwai (born 14 May 1952) is a Libyan politician who was the last Secretary General of Libya's General People's Congress and thus the country's nominal head of state from 2010 until 2011.
-He replaced Imbarek Shamekh.
-As of 8 September 2011 he is in custody of the NTC forces.
+He replaced Imbarek Shamekh as the GPC secretary general.
+He was reportedly a longtime personal friend of Muammar Gaddafi and credited with first introducing Gaddafi to Abdessalam Jalloud, who was Libya's Prime Minister of Libya in the 1970s.
+As of 8 September 2011, he was in custody of the NTC forces.

+In June 2013, Zwai was acquitted of wasting public money but remained incarcerated.
+In July 2015, he was sentenced to 12 years in prison.
+He was released in 2016 based on health grounds.

+In April 2017, Zwai was appointed advisor for Maghreb Affairs by the Speaker of the House of Representatives, Aguila Saleh Issa.

 In May 2018, Zwai was among the high-profile Gaddafi loyalists who declared their support for Khalifa Haftar at a forum in Benghazi.